DylanDijk/truncFVAR/README.md

 This repository contains the code used to generate the figures and tables for the simulation results, for the paper: "Heavy-tailed robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series"

+**R version 4.4.2** was used.
+To recreate the same package environment used to generate the results in the paper:

+1. Install R version 4.4.2
+2. Open `truncFVAR.Rproj` file
+3. Run the command
+`
+renv::restore()
+`

 ## Example
 <details>